databrary/policies/best-practices.md

 - If flat-file data are stored on laboratory computers, those computers should be regularly (daily or weekly) backed up to a secure location offsite.
 - More than one backup copy should exist.
 All backups should be secure.
-- Since Databrary stores high resolution copies of recordings that can be downloaded at any time, recordings taken from Databrary need not be backed up.
-Indeed, creating multiple backups of recordings from Databrary increases the risk that identifiable information may be released inadvertently.
+- Since Databrary stores high resolution copies of *Recordings* that can be downloaded at any time, recordings taken from Databrary need not be backed up.
+Indeed, creating multiple backups of *Recordings* from Databrary increases the risk that *PII* may be released inadvertently.
-- You may take screen shots, but if the screen shots contain PII, they must be stored securely.
+- You may take screen shots, but if the screen shots contain *PII*, they must be stored securely.

 ## Physical features of laboratory or office